-This task consists of a pathway of six pairs of red and green buoys, with a single blue/orange buoy on either end.
+This task consists of a pathway of six pairs of red and green buoys, with a single buoy on either end.
+This buoy could be a combination of red/blue, green/blue, or red/green.
 The AMS navigates the pathway by either exiting or returning to the harbor, considering the expression, "red right returning."